-- 2. If the path is not available, turn on the path to the device (such as setting the channel or control unit switch) and try the operation again. - 3.
+- 1. If the entry for the device was incorrectly specified on the frame, correct the entry and try the operation again. - 2.
+If the path is not available, turn on the path to the device (such as setting the channel or control unit switch) and try the operation again. - 3.
 If the path cannot be made available, run IOCP again using another device or path.

-ICP551A dddd,INT REQ,cm,stat,sense
+dddd,INT REQ,cm,stat,sense

-Explanation: Before reading from an input device or writing to an output device, IOCP detected a device that requires operator intervention.
+Before reading from an input device or writing to an output device, IOCP detected a device that requires operator intervention.